 The national recognition wasn’t limited to the players, as Stugart was one of five D-II finalists for the 2012 Liberty Mutual Coach of the Year Award, the premier college football-coaching honor that promotes charity and scholarship while also honoring coaches for their sportsmanship, integrity, responsibility and excellence, on and off the field.

-In 2011, thanks to its 29-10 victory over Minot State, USF finished its NCAA D-II provisional campaign with a 5-4 mark for its 18th winning season in a row.
+In 2011, USF's 29-10 victory over Minot State insured that the program would finish its NCAA D-II provisional campaign with a 5-4 mark for its 18th winning season in a row.
 Even though the squad was ineligible to compete for a conference championship or postseason berth, the Cougars tallied several memorable moments and learned firsthand what it takes to compete and win at the NCAA D-II level.
 Under Stugart’s guidance, the Cougars proved not only that they could compete at the D-II level, but they could put a scare into NCAA Division I opponents.
 The Cougars put forth a valiant effort on the road in a 31-17 loss to FCS No. 23-ranked McNeese State University.
 After starting the 2011 campaign 0-3, the Cougars rolled off five straight victories and concluded the season with a heartbreaking 15-13 near-upset loss at then FCS No. 25 University of North Dakota.
 All four of USF’s 2011 losses came against nationally ranked NCAA DI FCS and NCAA DII programs.

 In his first season at USF, Stugart led the Cougars to a 13-1 record, fifth straight Great Plains Athletic Conference (GPAC) crown and fifth consecutive appearance in the NAIA National Championship Game.